 What Shyamalan's 'Split' gets wrong about dissociative identity disorder

-JANUARY 12: Director M. Night Shyamalan attends 'Multiple' photocall on January 12, 2017 in Madrid, Spain.
 Psychiatrist Dr. Garrett Marie Deckel received a "moving" email last week from a patient with multiple personalities, a condition known as dissociative identity disorder, or DID.
+"There's a new movie out about a person with DID.

 Comments